 Silicon Labs is a multi-national and multi-ethnic workforce, with sites and employees in more than a dozen countries.
-We support a curious, high-performing culture with the resources they need to grow their technical knowledge, build management skills, and achieve their career goals.
 We believe a diversity of experiences and viewpoints lead to better solutions and are the cornerstone of innovation.
+We support a curious, high-performing culture with the resources they need to grow their technical knowledge, build management skills, and achieve their development goals.
+For the past 16 years, we've hosted a 3-day global technical symposium that is focused on bringing employees together from across the globe to share their best work and latest innovations.
+Employees collaborate and share expertise through an internal training program of virtual sessions and in-person workshops, and we host university professors and external speakers that help strengthen technical and professional skills to broaden knowledge, trigger creativity, and inspire innovation.

-We are committed to fostering a diverse and inclusive workplace that attracts and retains exceptional talent.
+We are committed to fostering a representative and inclusive workplace that attracts and retains exceptional talent.
 These principles are also reflected in our employee training, with targeted curriculum on eliminating harassment, discrimination, and bias in the workplace.
-We're committed to driving long-term change and accountability by incorporating our diversity, equity, and inclusion (DEI) objectives into our executive bonus plan and conducting an annual employee inclusion assessment to inform our action plans.
+We're committed to driving long-term change and accountability by incorporating diversity, equity, and inclusion (DEI) objectives into our executive bonus plan and conducting an annual employee inclusion assessment to inform our action plans.

-- Silicon Labs has been a certified Great Place to Work since 2019 and annually executes an employee engagement survey to assess progress. - We offer medical, dental, and vision insurance plans to fit the needs of employees and their families and provide broad benefit packages, including profit sharing, retirement, disability insurance, life insurance plans, and mental health and wellness plans. - We inspire creativity and innovation through a robust internal training program, including on-demand skills training, external speakers, technical certifications, mentoring and coaching, and leadership training. - Silicon Labs strives to foster an inclusive environment for all employees supporting employee resource groups, mentorship circles, and diversity leadership initiatives in the semiconductor industry. - We actively promote representation in our organization and equity in our recruitment, development, and promotion practices. - Silicon Labs' Corporate Governance Policy requires that women and minority candidates are included in the pool from which we select new director candidates. - We partner with universities and nonprofits, providing donations and volunteer support to increase underrepresented groups in engineering and STEM roles. - All Silicon Labs employees receive 24 hours of paid time off annually to volunteer and help direct our global philanthropy programs through local grants and corporate matching gifts for board service and employee giving in the US.
+- Silicon Labs has been a certified Great Place to Work since 2019 and annually executes an employee engagement survey to assess progress. - We offer medical, dental, and vision insurance plans to fit the needs of employees and their families and provide broad benefit packages, including profit sharing, retirement, disability insurance, life insurance plans, and mental health and wellness plans. - We inspire creativity and innovation through a robust internal training program, including on-demand skills training, external speakers, technical certifications, mentoring and coaching, and leadership training. - Silicon Labs strives to foster an inclusive environment for all employees, supporting employee resource groups, mentorship circles, and diversity leadership initiatives in the semiconductor industry. - · We actively promote representation in our organization and equity in our recruitment, development, and promotion practices. - Silicon Labs' Corporate Governance Policy requires that women and minority candidates are included in the pool from which we select new director candidates. - We partner with universities and nonprofits, providing donations and volunteer support to increase underrepresented groups in engineering and STEM roles. - We have more than 500 unique learnings in our Silicon Labs University and offer additional libraries of content to ensure we have a robust learning offering for all our employees and continue to expand our core programs to ensure we reach as many employees as possible, personalizing the experience to fit their needs. - All Silicon Labs employees receive 24 hours of paid time off annually to volunteer and we help direct our global philanthropy programs through local grants and corporate matching gifts for board service and employee giving in the US.